odpi/egeria-docs/site/docs/practices/governance-basics/overview.md

 * Resources to support their work (see **Note**),
 * Paying a business partner to perform some of the work that is needed.

 >**Note**: The use of the term "resource" in this model is intended to cover a very broad definition.
-Examples of resources include buildings, computers, software packages, IT systems, processes, data stores,analytical models, digital locations, intellectual property.
+Examples of resources include buildings, computers, software packages, IT systems, processes, data stores, analytical models, digital locations, intellectual property.

 An organization can generate income from providing goods and/or services in exchange for some sort of feedback and reward (payment).
 These goods and/or services typically involve the organization creating more resources using its employees, existing resources and business partners.